What to Buy at Don Quijote in Japan in Winter

-In this article, I’d like to introduce the latest products sold at Don Quijote in 2018/2019 winter.
-From sweets and snacks with seasonal limited edition to extremely useful item for cold winter, please check out what to buy at Don Quijote in Japan 2018/2019 winter!
+In this article, I’d like to introduce the latest products sold at Don Quijote this winter.
+From sweets and snacks with seasonal limited edition to extremely useful item for cold winter, please check out what to buy at Don Quijote in Japan in winter!

 1. Hand Cream

 Winter in Japan is cold and dry, and hand creams are one of winter must-haves for everyone.
 A wide selection of hand creams can be found at Don Quijote (I’d say around 50 products!).
 Q10 by KOSE and UREA CREAM by SHISEIDO are both great hand creams sold at affordable price ($3–5).

 Besides hand creams, lip creams are also an essential item to survive cold and dry winter.
 From the classic menthol chapsticks to lip balm with fine beauty ingredients, various kinds of lip creams can be found at Donki stores at affordable price ($2–5).

 Son Bahyu is multi-use oil made with natural horse oil.
 It contains rich and natural ingredients of extracts oil from quality horse fat.
 The oil can be used for face, body and hair including delicate and sensitive skin to keep skin smooth and moist. (price: 1,000 yen~)